Get insider access

 7.7

-The Samsung Odyssey G5 S27AG50 is a mid-level 1440p gaming monitor.
-It's part of Samsung's 2021 Odyssey gaming lineup as an updated version of the Samsung Odyssey G5 C27G55T, but with a different panel and design.
-Instead of having a curved screen with a VA panel like the 2020 model, this monitor has an IPS panel and a flat screen.
-It has a faster 165Hz refresh rate and has variable refresh rate (VRR) support in the form of native FreeSync support and G-SYNC compatibility.
-It's available in 27 and 32 inches, and although it offers excellent gaming performance, it's limited on extra features for productivity, as it lacks any USB 3.0 or USB-C inputs.
+The Samsung Odyssey G5 S27AG50 is an entry-level 1440p gaming monitor.
+Part of Samsung's 2021 Odyssey gaming lineup, it's newer than the Samsung Odyssey G5 C27G55T and sits alongside the Samsung Odyssey G5/G55A S27AG55, which has similar features but a different panel type.
+This monitor has an IPS panel and a flat screen, with a 165Hz refresh rate and VRR support in the form of native FreeSync support and G-SYNC compatibility.
+It's available in 27 and 32 inches, but it's limited on extra features for productivity, as it lacks any USB inputs.

 Our Verdict